 If you have neuropathy and it is so severe it impacts your ability to work, you may be eligible for Social Security Disability benefits.
-Neuropathy is a rather generalized term.
-It can represent any or all diseases or malfunctions of the peripheral nervous system.
-It can impact your whole body, from your hands to your feet.

-If you have neuropathy and it is so severe it impacts your ability to work, you may be eligible for Social Security Disability benefits.
 There are a couple of conditions that you have to meet in order to qualify for Social Security disability benefits with neuropathy.